nomad-coe/nomad/docs/introduction.rst

 Architecture
 ------------

-The following depicts the *nomad@FAIR* architecture with respect to software compenents in terms of python modules, gui components, and 3rd party services (e.g. databases, search enginines, etc.).
+The following depicts the *nomad@FAIR* architecture with respect to software components in terms of python modules, gui components, and 3rd party services (e.g. databases, search engines, etc.).
 It comprises a revised version of the repository and archive.

 .. figure:: components.png
    :alt: nomad components